-The dos and don’ts of employing temporary staffby Lawbite
+The dos and don’ts of employing temporary staff

 Your fast-growing business is crying out for staff to keep that expansion on track.
-Temporary staff are an attractive option to help boost your productivity without placing a huge burden of cost and complexity on a business facing a period of fluctuation and great change.
+Temporary staff are an option to boost your productivity without placing a huge burden of cost and complexity.

 But taking on temporary workers presents its own challenges and small business owners can find the regulatory environment complicated.
 You are probably already wrestling with funding your business growth and corporate governance and now you have the need to comply with numerous employment regulations but don’t have the resource to manage it.